sangwoo-joh/dotfiles/README.md

 # dotfiles

- My personal configurations for debian distribution.
+ My personal configurations for Unix-like OS.
+Only supports for Linux and Darwin.

- - Mostly emacs & OCaml
- - Useful packages
- - Bash/zsh settings
- - Fonts